2021 Child Tax Credit: Here's who will get up to $1,800 per child in cash — and who will need to opt out

 The problem with overpayment is taxpayers will be required to repay any money received.
 That could happen if, for example, your 2020 income during the pandemic qualified you for the enhanced CTC, but your 2021 income was higher and would disqualify you.
 In that case, you could be looking at a future bill from the IRS.

-The IRS said people will be able to opt out via an online tool, which isn't yet available but should be on the IRS' website by the end of June.
-Called the Child Tax Credit Update Portal, the tool will allow people to un-enroll from the tax credit before the first payment is made on July 15.
+The IRS said people will be able to opt out via an online tool, which is now available online.
+Called the Child Tax Credit Update Portal, the tool allows people to un-enroll from the tax credit before the first payment is made on July 15.

 Can the Child Tax Credit payments be garnished?